How to identify wasted time and inefficiency

 As a result of these time wasters, you’ll often find it difficult to regain focus on priority tasks, even if you try – according to Gloria Mark, a digital distraction scholar at the University of California, it takes as much as 23 minutes to fully re-focus on a task after a distraction.

 What’s worse, according to official time management statistics, the time needed to regain focus totals at 2 hours per day – which is a hefty price to pay, even for seemingly harmless, short distractions.

 How much time do we waste?
-And why?
+And why do we waste time?

 According to various confessions on the Reddit forum, people roughly waste from 1.5 to 4 hours every day – meaning that the 40-hour workweek may sometimes boil down to only 20 hours of productive and efficient work time.